Datalore-ai/thesius-localgen-cli/README.md

 ## How It Works

-- give the path to a local file resource (PDF, DOCX, JPG, TXT, etc.)
+- give the path to a local directory containing all kind files mentioned (PDF, DOCX, JPG, TXT, etc.)
 - extracts text from the uploaded document
 - splits the content page-wise into smaller chunks
 - randomly selects a chunk to use as a reference